 Bilingual Deaf and Hearing Families: Narrative Interviews describes the experiences of ten families who have at least one deaf family member.
 In five of the families, the parents are hearing and they have a deaf child; two of the children in these families have cochlear implants.
 In three families, both the parents and children are deaf.
 In one family, the parents are deaf and their daughter is hearing; and in one family, the parents and one child are deaf and they all have cochlear implants, and the deaf child’s twin is hearing.

 The interviews were conducted in the families’ homes using set topics and questions.
 The family discussions cover a wide range of subjects: cochlear implants, where they live, their thoughts about family relationships, how they participate in the Deaf community, how they arrive at certain decisions, their children’s friendships, and the goals and resiliencies they have as a family.

-Barbara Bodner-Johnson is Professor Emerita of Education, Gallaudet University, Washington DC.
+Barbara Bodner-Johnson is Professor Emerita of Education at Gallaudet University.

 TEL 1-800-621-2736; (773) 568-1550 8 am - 5 pm CST